Electrical and Computer Engineering

 Undergrad Degree: BS

 Electrical and computer engineering is an exceptionally broad professional field.
 The undergraduate program is structured to provide an optimal balance between fundamental theory and hands-on laboratory practice.
-As a consequence, modern laboratories with up-to-date equipment are maintained to support course work in digital and microprocessor systems, VLSI deisgn, digital systems processing, quantum and optical electronics, electronic circuit design, feedback control, solid-state electronics, and electric power systems.
+As a consequence, modern laboratories with up-to-date equipment are maintained to support course work in digital and microprocessor systems, VLSI design, digital systems processing, quantum and optical electronics, electronic circuit design, feedback control, solid-state electronics, and electric power systems.
 The use of the computer as a tool of design, synthesis, and analysis is fundamental to each specialty area and a computer facility for the exclusive use of ECE students is maintained by the school.

 Beyond the early electrical engineering courses, students can branch out in many directions.
 By carefully choosing electives, they can arrange course programs that accommmodate a wide variety of interests and career goals.
 Interdiscipinary interests such as bio-engineering, microelectromechanical systems, or power system deregulation are easily accommodated within the flexible curriculum.